-Project Brief Description Priority Start date End Date tenants.
-Staff toilet and restrooms We accommodate other departments as tenants, no separate toilet for staff, most of the time there is community projects happening and both staff and community must share same toilets which are not adequate at all.
+Project Brief Description Priority Start date End Date Extension of the Thusong Centre To start building the next phase of the Hawston Thusong Service Centre in order to create more office space to accommodate more Government Service Departments and other service organisations High Priority The Thusong centre can only become sustainable and economically viable with rental income from the different government departments.
+Also according to the 6 block module on which the Thusong centres are established, we are supposed to accommodate 6 anchor departments.
+Currently who only have two departments as permanent tenants.
+July 2016 June 2020 Staff toilet and restrooms We accommodate other departments as tenants, no separate toilet for staff, most of the time there is community projects happening and both staff and community must share same toilets which are not adequate at all.
 Also the kitchen facility is used on a daily basis, office space is small and there are no break away rooms for staff and tenants Medium Priority July 2016 June 2017 Municipal Thusong outreaches The Thusong Accessibility Study showed that Thusong Mobiles should be implemented in communities who do not have immediate access to the Thusong due to the distance that must be travelled.
 Medium Priority Funding required for transport and others: DPLG only plans to implement one outreach per municipality due to budget constraints.
 Thusong centre manager plan to implement Thusong Mobile outreaches every quarter to reach areas not included in the provincial outreaches.
-July 2016 June 2017 Other projects Events celebrating national days, life skills projects, social projects Thusong programme is a vehicle to address such social issues in communities through projects and partnerships with other stakeholders such as Government departments, community based organisations and NGO's July 2016 June 2017
+July 2016 June 2017 Other projects Events celebrating national days, life skills projects, social projects Thusong programme is a vehicle to address such social issues in communities through projects and partnerships with other stakeholders such as Government departments, community based organisations July 2016 June 2017